 This can include raising issues affecting her constituents and highlighting campaigns that local people feel strongly about.
 This can be achieved by asking specific questions of Government ministers, attending debates, attending weekly committee meetings and voting on new laws.

-Amanda is a member of several committees (select committees and bill committees), which look at issues in detail, from government policy and new laws, to wider topics like business ethics, policing and education.
+Amanda has been a member of several Select Committees and often serves on Bill Committees.
+During this work she looks at issues in detail, from government policy and new laws, to wider topics like business ethics, policing and education.

 Working in the Constituency